sl1453/sl1453.github.io/Bioinformatics.md

 ![Heatmap](/assets/img/BioInfoResearch/HeatMap.jpg)
 *Figure 5: Sample heatmap showing RNAseq data of cells under three conditions.*

+### Bioinformatics Pipelines and Codes

+The bioinformatic pipelines and codes I developed or adapted for my research are available in my [GitHub repository](https://github.com/sl1453).

 ---

 *Image and plot examples are original.
 The publication is currently under review.*